 Five Principles to guide every investor

-Regardless of age or income level, Victor shared five timeless rules:
+Regardless of age or income level, Victor shared five timeless rules in line with the ownership economy in Africa:

 - Pay yourself first: invest before you spend.